Taking classes with Valencia Online

 Due to state and federal regulations, Valencia requires all students registered in an online course to provide an active and valid mailing address in the State of Florida.
 If you do not have an active and valid physical mailing address in Florida (not a post office box), you will be dropped from the online course in which you are enrolled.
 You do not need to be a Florida resident for tuition purposes to register for online courses, but the active mailing address in your Valencia student record must be in the State of Florida.

-Principal delivery modes of distance learning courses at Valencia
+Principal instructional delivery modes at Valencia

 |Type of Course||Description|